Last updated on August 23rd, 2023

-THE VILLAGE LODGE MAMMOTH – a beautiful hotel that offers luxury at the rather low price.
+THE VILLAGE LODGE MAMMOTH – a beautiful hotel that offers luxury at a rather low price.
 Offseason rates are very reasonable.
 The property is perfectly located in Mammoth Lakes town with year-round entertainment.
 Rooms have kitchens, big bathtubs, the hotel has a pool, restaurant, and direct gondola access.

 5. Theodore Roosevelt National Park in North Dakota

 I bet North Dakota is probably one of the last few states you plan to visit in America.

 Overall, the state does not have as much to offer as some other states.
 Still, we personally couldn’t believe how much beauty this national park hides.
 We visited it on one of our mid-west road trips and this spot came as a total surprise!

 Theodore Roosevelt National Park, which is on the western side of the state and not far from the border with Montana, is rich with wildlife, scenic drives, and stunning vista views.
 We spent there just a couple of hours in the evening, watching the sunset and observing the wildlife.